• Reading

 Flower Stamping

 This one is a classic, messy process art project that involves a mallet, paper, and flowers.
 Set flowers down inside the square.
-Place a wax paper on top.
+Place wax paper on top.
 Use a mallet to smash the flowers and release the natural dye.
 Remove wax paper and flowers.
 Use caution as dyes may stain.
-Allow paper to dry.
+Allow the paper to dry.

 Flower Press, a fun flower activity for kids to make